-Today we face two scenarios: either business as usual or the acceleration of the transition.
+Today we face two scenarios: either business as usual or acceleration of the transition.

-Scientific evidence is clear on the first option: the slower the action, the worse the impact, the higher the cost and the more challenging the transition will be with severe consequences including in terms of poverty and inequality.
+Scientific evidence is clear on the first option: the slower the action, the worse the impact of climate change, the higher the cost and the more challenging the transition will be with severe consequences including in terms of poverty and inequality.

-We can currently see in Western countries how our economic system is increasing social tensions and inequality and decreasing wellbeing.
-Therefore, at DPAM, we are convinced about how meaningful our model, articulated around challenges such as the environment, governance and democratic requirements, wellbeing/health, and education/innovation, is.
+In Western countries we can currently see how our economic system is increasing social tensions and inequality and decreasing wellbeing.
+Therefore, at DPAM we are convinced about how meaningful our model, articulated around challenges such as the environment, governance and democratic requirements, wellbeing/health, and education/innovation, is.

 Quantitative metrics and the complex challenges of modelling, both present boundaries.
-As a result, we constantly review our model, to ensure that it captures the most relevant challenges accurately.
+For this reason, we constantly review our model, to ensure that it captures the most relevant challenges accurately.